michaelfedell/docker-for-ml-tutorial/README.md

 Both sub-projects include a significant amount of python dependencies; there is some overlap as well as some unique packages used in each.
 To simplify the development and deployment of these applications, we will use Docker to build deterministic, platform-agnostic **Images**.
 The same images we run on our laptops could be run in a production setting on some application server, kubernetes cluster, or other distributed workflow service.

+See more about Docker in the included [Dockerfile Basics](./dockerfile-basics.md) file.

 ## Running Locally

 Lastly, each sub-project also uses `poetry` to define the python package, manage its dependencies, and build the environment.
 Poetry is a great tool for creating python packages; you can read more about it [below](#setting-up-and-using-poetry).